zhangrengang/subgenome_phasing_example/README.md

 we need to adjust the parameters (including `homo`, `multiple` and `pvalue`) for `wgdi -c`, and re-run the above commands.
 Sometimes, we need to delete the out-paralogous blocks from the `blockinfo` file manually.
+Alternatively, orthologous syntenic blocks can also be robustly identified via [*Orthology index*](https://github.com/zhangrengang/orthoindex) by synthezising synteny with pre-inferred orthology (see [example](https://github.com/zhangrengang/evolution_example)).
+It is highly recommended when
+`wgdi -c` do not work well.

 ![Triticum_aestivum-Hordeum_vulgare.blockks](wgdi/Triticum_aestivum-Hordeum_vulgare.blockks.png) | ![Triticum_turgidum-Hordeum_vulgare.blockks](wgdi/Triticum_turgidum-Hordeum_vulgare.blockks.png)
 ---|---